markets/invisible_captcha/README.md

 - `on_timestamp_spam`: custom callback to be called when form submitted too quickly.
 The default action redirects to `:back` printing a warning in `flash[:error]`.
 - `timestamp_threshold`: custom threshold per controller/action.
 Overrides the global value for `InvisibleCaptcha.timestamp_threshold`.
 - `prepend`: the spam detection will run in a `prepend_before_action` if `prepend: true`, otherwise will run in a `before_action`.
+- `notification_extra_data`: extra data to be passed to the spam detection notification.
+It can be a hash or a proc that returns a hash.

 ### View helpers options: